I need help finding food or essential home items

 - Find out more about Citizens Advice Richmond

 - Call 0808 278 7873

 Household Support Fund

-Richmond AID and Citizens Advice Richmond have received Household Support Funding to distribute to local families and individuals who are struggling financially this winter and need help and support accessing food, energy bills or other household essentials.
+Richmond AID and Citizens Advice Richmond have received Household Support Funding to distribute to low-income households who are struggling (July to September 2022) and need help and support accessing food, energy bills or other household essentials.
 This includes working households on a low income.

 This support can be in the form of: